-We would also ask you to respect other audience members if you are taking pictures or filming as this can be distracting for those around you.
+However, we would also ask you to respect other audience members if you are taking pictures or filming as this can be distracting for those around you.

 Photography or filming for commercial purposes in Union Chapel is not permitted without prior permission and appropriate passes.
 For all inquiries please contact the Union Chapel Office in advance: email@example.com | 020 7226 3750 (Mon-Fri, 10am – 6.30pm).

 Our main stage lighting is LED and is in use at all concerts.
 Tea lights (small candles) are also used at evening concerts around the edge of the balcony.

 Lighting levels in the Chapel are generally low and visitors can find it quite dark.

 Occasionally strobe or strobe like effects may be used.
 If this is the case it will be signposted at the main entrance.

 If on the night you have any concerns about the lighting in the Chapel please speak to a member of staff.